ibrahimalkurdi/albert-custom-plugins-ibrahim/README.md

 3- Install todo-plus plugin in Visual Studio Code https://github.com/fabiospampinato/vscode-todo-plus

-4- Create a new file called **automated-tasks.todo** in a specific location on your machine and add this line in the top of it:
+4- Create a new file called **my-schedule-tasks.todo** in a specific location on your machine and add this line in the top of it:
 ```
 my-albert-tasks:
 ```

-5- Update the `automated_todo_list.sh` script with the `automated-tasks.todo` file path.
+5- Update the `automated_todo_list.sh` script with the `my-schedule-tasks.todo` file path.

 6- Copy the `scripts/automated_todo_list.sh` to specific location on your machine.